Hydro-morphodynamic connectivity and ecosystem design in a changing environment¶

 Collaboration & Goals¶

 This project uses data from both the Yellow River and the Rhine to optimize hydrological connectivity and sustainable ecosystem restoration actions.
 The role of computers in the design of ecosystems has become increasingly important in recent years and powerful numerical models have now set the standard for planning interventions at rivers.
 However, objective, parametric descriptions of fluvial landscapes are lacking.
 Such parameters are required to sustainably design ecosystems for target species in a changing climate.
 This project takes up the challenge of defining relevant hydrological connectivity and morphodynamic parameters to manage and re-design fluvial landscapes sustainably.
-The parametric description of fluvial ecosystems will enable a unique coupling of numerical modelling and new river design algorithms via feedback loops.
+The parametric description of river ecosystems will enable a unique coupling of numerical modelling and new river design algorithms via feedback loops.
 Such feedback loops will involve hydro-climatic regimes and ecomorphological connectivity parameters.
 This Sino-German collaboration will endow its results with global relevance by merging expertise and complementary hydrological-morphological analyses.

 Affected by global change and multiple stresses of human activities, such as dam construction, channelization, and urbanization, 47% of the earth’s surface has experienced irreversible changes , .
 For example, more than three thousand dams fragment the Chinese Yellow River watershed and hinder fish migration .
 On the other side of the world, the German Rhine was “corrected” for navigation purposes already at the beginning of the 19th century with dramatic consequences for the aquatic ecosystem , .
 While energy production and agriculture still depend on past river “corrections”, their impacts on the ecosystem increasingly endanger food security.
 In addition to the anthropogenic influenced changes (legacies) of rivers, the predicted hydro-climatic change is expected to amplify the stress on flora and fauna .
-The Yellow River and the Rhine represent two characteristic waterways with legacy that had devastating consequences for the fluvial ecosystems.
+The Yellow River and the Rhine represent two characteristic waterways with legacy that had devastating consequences for the river ecosystems.
 Their legacies and the hydro-climatic change will impose similar challenges in both watersheds, where extended drought periods and intensified floods are expected .
 However, the sustainable employment of hydrological control structures (e.g., dams) and nature-based engineering can mitigate the consequences of the expected climate change.
-Large dams at the Yellow River provide storage capacities that enable the imposition of so-called “environmental flows”, which describe quantities, quality and pattern of discharge fluctuation required to sustain fluvial ecosystems .
-In the absence of storage capacity for environmental flow control, fluvial ecosystems can be sustained through direct, local measures on the river reach scale (~up to 100 channel widths).
+Large dams at the Yellow River provide storage capacities that enable the imposition of so-called “environmental flows”, which describe quantities, quality and pattern of discharge fluctuation required to sustain river ecosystems .
+In the absence of storage capacity for environmental flow control, river ecosystems can be sustained through direct, local measures on the river reach scale (~up to 100 channel widths).
 Such measures involve terraforming and nature-based engineering features with indigenous vegetation and aim at the simultaneous enhancement of aquatic habitat and flood safety .
 Both the Yellow River and the Rhine were subject of many scientific studies and this project aims to combine existing and new findings from both fluvial environments.
 A team of leading researchers based at the North China Electric Power University (Beijing) and Yantai University (Yantai) focused their research on the ecosystem of the Yellow River.
 The researchers found, for example, that since the construction and operation of the 154-m tall Xiaolangdi dam in the lower reaches of the Yellow River in the year 2000, original habitats were destroyed, the fish population reduced by more than 50% and the abundance of phytoplankton as well as zooplankton reduced by 60% and 88%, respectively .
 The dam construction particularly endangers mollusks, benthic fish and zooplankton .
 Also the wetlands of the Yellow River are affected by Xiaolangdi dam and studies have shown that the compensation for wetlands loss amounts to 66 million yuan per year (~8.5 million EUR) .
 In addition to damming, global warming has led to drastic changes in the water cycle, with significant alterations of runoff pattern and increased extreme hydrological events in the region.
 Today, the runoff of the Yellow River has disproportionally decreased compared with the sediment discharge.
 While extreme flood and drought events both have occurred more frequently, the total runoff of the Yellow River into the Bohai Sea has decreased by 50% which can be attributed to a regional decrease in precipitation .
 Reservoir management with ecologically beneficial discharge hydrographs and environmentally friendly sediment flushing are potential solutions to recover the ecosystem at the Yellow River.
 However, the prior characterization of dynamic, self-maintaining, and regenerating “healthy” habitats in the Yellow River is necessary.
 In general, a “healthy” river state is described by hydraulic, ecological, and morphological diversity , which can also be parametrically expressed .
 Several approaches exist for the parametric description of hydrological and morphodynamic healthy ecosystems, but they often imply subjective expert assessments.
 Researchers from the University of Stuttgart have conducted comprehensive studies on parametric and objective ecosystem assessments to reduce vulnerability caused by subjective assessments.
 The researchers used for example structure-from-motion , biological index-driven habitat analyses , , fuzzy logic , , and numerically driven river restoration feature planning , .
-Numerical modelling plays a key role in the parametrization of fluvial ecosystems and the group of researchers around Prof. Silke Wieprecht (Institute for Modelling Hydraulic and Environmental Systems IWS at the University of Stuttgart) set benchmarks in hydro-morphodynamic modelling in combination with habitat suitability modelling , , .
+Numerical modelling plays a key role in the parametrization of river ecosystems and the group of researchers around Prof. Silke Wieprecht (Institute for Modelling Hydraulic and Environmental Systems IWS at the University of Stuttgart) set benchmarks in hydro-morphodynamic modelling in combination with habitat suitability modelling , , .
 However, the translation of morphodynamic modelling and ecosystem characterizations into the generation of new aquatic habitats represents a great challenge for researchers worldwide.
 The collaboration of researchers from China and Germany has the potential to leverage this challenge with their expertise in eco-hydrology and ecomorphology, respectively.
 To enable this collaboration, the Rhine offers suitable study sites in Germany for knowledge transfer from and to the Yellow River in China.
 The knowledge transfer becomes possible and meaningful because of similarities in the fluvial landscape pattern, but interesting dissimilarities in the river’s sediment budget as an artefact of two different hydro-geological environments.
 Table 1 lists the main differences between the Yellow River and the Rhine, which will enable complementary insights to broaden the significance of the project results to many other rivers in the world.

 Table 1: Comparison of the framework and legacies at the Yellow River and the Rhine.